Education in Bihar: Primary and secondary education

 Since the British colonial period in India, Bihar has had a system of district schools, called Zila schools, located in the older districts of Bihar.
 In addition, there were private and semi-aided schools which were run and administered by local village communities.
 Several were known for offering higher-quality education.

 During the late 1970s and early 1980s, the state government took over management of most privately-run schools.
 This adversely affected education in the state, as the state government was ill-equipped to manage the schools through its bureaucrats, who were trained for law and order duties.
 Though the state accorded the schools government recognition, the standard started to fall.
-The state did not take over the schools run by the Christian missionaries, and these schools provided a boost to quality education in Bihar.
+The state did not take over the schools run by the Christian missionaries, and these schools continued operating independently and are often associated with higher educational outcomes.

-As in other states, the central government runs a number of Kendriya Vidyalayas (Central Schools) and Jawahar Navodaya Vidyalayas for rural students.
-Jawahar Navodaya Vidyalayas, started by the late Prime Minister Rajiv Gandhi, have been successful in providing quality education to the weaker sections of the society.
+As in other states, the central government runs several Kendriya Vidyalayas (Central Schools) and Jawahar Navodaya Vidyalayas for rural students.
+Jawahar Navodaya Vidyalayas, started by the late Prime Minister Rajiv Gandhi, have been successful in providing quality education to the weaker sections of society.

-Following efforts made by Nitish Kumar, Simultala Awasiya Vidyalaya was set up in 2010.
-The school has a distinction of producing high scorers of the Bihar School Examination Board.
+Simultala Awasiya Vidyalaya was established in 2010 during the tenure of Chief Minister Nitish Kumar.
+The school has consistently recorded strong performances in Bihar School Examination Board.

 The number of private schools, including school-chains and missionary schools run by Christian missionaries, as well as madrasas and schools run by Muslim clerics, has increased in the post-liberalisation era.

 Most of the schools in Bihar are affiliated with the Bihar School Examination Board, while the Kendriya Vidyalaya and a few other elite schools, including the Christian missionary schools, are affiliated with the CBSE board.
 A recent survey by National University of Educational Planning & Administration (NUEPA) has determined that only 21% of all primary school teachers in Bihar have completed the matriculation or 10th standard.
-However, the Bihari Government has recently implemented a series of reforms in its primary education sector, which includes mandatory digitization of all state-run schools.
+However, the Bihar Government has recently implemented a series of reforms in its primary education sector, which includes mandatory digitisation of all state-run schools.

+At the primary level, government schools are often the only option available to poor families, especially in rural areas.
+However, many of these schools suffer from inadequate infrastructure, including poorly maintained buildings, a lack of basic teaching materials, and shortages of teachers.
+A large proportion of teachers come from socially and economically dominant groups, and their attitudes can discourage students from lower castes and classes from attending school.
+Although teachers from Other Backward Classes (OBCs) were appointed in the 1990s, irregular payment of salaries has affected their regular attendance.
+In addition, poor road connectivity and limited transport facilities further reduce school participation.